reginaib/AC-DTI/scripts/README.md

+`graphics.py`: contain methods for graphs creating

+`metrics.py`: methods to access the performance of the model

 `cliffs.py`: use  `get_similarity_matrix` method for comparing chemical structures represented by SMILES strings.
 It evaluates similarity based on different criteria including Levenshtein distance, structural similarity, and scaffold similarity.